expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 `status` can be:
 * `v` - step is proved
 * `?` - step is not proved
-* `~` - step has a valid justification but some its dependency steps are not proved yet
+* `~` - step has a valid justification but some of its dependency steps are not proved yet
 * `x` - step has an invalid justification
 * `.` - step is a hypothesis or there is an error in the editor that prevented mm-lamp from determining the status

-`label` must not contain whitespaces.
+`label` must not contain whitespace.

 Not all steps will be returned.
-Only steps listed below will be returned:
+Only the steps listed below will be returned:
 * bookmarked steps
 * hypothesis steps and the goal step
 * steps with status `?`, `~`, or `x`
 * steps with errors

-All other steps will be returned.
+All other steps will not be returned.

 ### addSteps